The 405 Book Club

 “You know, I thought I’d read it in school, but now I’m not so sure.
 What are you saying?”

 “I will give no spoilers.”

 The Tesla jitney had now turned off the 405 and on to the northbound 101 in the valley.
 A dozen or so kilometers to the southeast, the 101 ended abruptly in a pile of mountain at the Cahuenga Pass where the whole thing had collapsed on itself during The Big One.
 Since a lot of us were already using Apple Cars, Google Cars, and the first Tesla jitneys, and human-driver-caused traffic was no longer an issue, nobody felt like spending the billion dollars it would take to rebuild the Pass.
-Especially since Elon was digging a new subway tunnel from downtown to the Burbank Airport.

 “I guess the point is, these characters are more nuanced than a Friday night Netflix premiere.
 They’re at least HBO level.
 Know what I mean?”

 “Ha.
 I think I get it.”
 Angelina was packing up her phone, even before the car said…

 “I think it adds to the feel that we chose a snooty British butler for our car’s voice,” said Dak.